fossabot/Destiny-Report/README.md

-# MongoDB database and Bungie API key are required
+# Mlab MongoDB database and Bungie API key are required

 You can get the API key on [Bungie.net](https://www.bungie.net/en/Application)